The Challenge of Market Share Reporting

 More information on Bookings, Segments, PAX, PBs, Tickets and PNR

-2. Franchise Adjustments
+2. Franchise Adjustments and Adjusted Passenger Numbers

 |In some markets, particularly the United States, it is common for large airlines to contract out the flying on some of their routes to specialist regional carriers.
 These airlines operate under the identity of the large parent airline despite having their own AOC and their own aircraft and staff.
 When it comes to the commercial IT systems such as reservations and check-in these regional airlines do not purchase services on their own behalf, rather they use the systems of their large-airline partners.